Manuel I Komnenos: Italy, Papal-Byzantine alliance

-Byzantine policy in Italy after 1158

-Frederick Barbarossa submits to the authority of Pope Alexander III after his defeat at the Battle of Legnano (fresco in the Palazzo Pubblico in Siena, by Spinello Aretino).

 After 1158, under the new conditions, the aims of the Byzantine policy changed.
-Manuel now decided to oppose the objective of the Hohenstaufen dynasty to directly annex Italy, which Frederick believed should acknowledge his power.
-When the war between Frederick Barbarossa and the northern Italian communes started, Manuel actively supported the Lombard League with money subsidies, agents, and, occasionally, troops.
+Manuel now decided to oppose Frederick Barbarossa's objective to directly annex Italy.
+When the war between Frederick and the northern Italian communes started, Manuel actively supported the Lombard League with money subsidies, agents, and, occasionally, troops.
 The walls of Milan, demolished by the Germans, were restored with Manuel's aid.
 Ancona remained important as a centre of Byzantine influence in Italy.
-The Anconitans made a voluntary submission to Manuel, and the Byzantines maintained representatives in the city.
+The Anconitans voluntarily submitted to Manuel, and the Byzantines maintained representatives in the city.
 Frederick's defeat at the Battle of Legnano, on 29 May 1176, seemed rather to improve Manuel's position in Italy.
 According to Kinnamos, Cremona, Pavia and a number of other "Ligurian" cities went over to Manuel; his relations were also particularly favourable in regard to Genoa and Pisa, but not to Venice.
-In March 1171 Manuel had suddenly broken with Venice, ordering all 20,000 Venetians on imperial territory to be arrested and their property confiscated.
+In March 1171 Manuel had suddenly broken with Venice, ordering all 20,000 Venetians on imperial territory to be arrested and their property confiscated, due partly to Venetian abuse of trade privileges.
 Venice, incensed, sent a fleet of 120 ships against Byzantium.
 Due to an epidemic, and pursued by 150 Byzantine ships, the fleet was forced to return without great success.
-In all probability, friendly relations between Byzantium and Venice were not restored in Manuel's lifetime.

-Balkan frontier

-On his northern frontier Manuel expended considerable effort to preserve the conquests made by Basil II over one hundred years earlier and maintained, sometimes tenuously, ever since.
-Due to distraction from his neighbours on the Balkan frontier, Manuel was kept from his main objective, the subjugation of the Normans of Sicily.
-Relations had been good with the Serbs and Hungarians since 1129, so the Serb rebellion came as a shock.
-The Serbs of Rascia, being so induced by Roger II of Sicily, invaded Byzantine territory in 1149.